University of Dayton Ghetto: Holy Angels and the Darkside

-In addition to the properties the university owns in the Ghetto, there are also student houses located in two other neighborhoods: the Darkside—or North Student Neighborhood, as it is referred to by the university—and Holy Angels, also known as "College Park".
+In addition to the properties the university owns in the Student Neighborhood, there are also student houses located in two other neighborhoods: the Darkside—or North Student Neighborhood, as it is referred to by the university—and Holy Angels, also known as "College Park".
 Once considered a single neighborhood and connected by the north-south Alberta Street, the areas were separated when the Thomas J. Frericks Center and a new formal entrance were added.
 Alberta Street now acts as the main thoroughfare for the Darkside, while the street has been rerouted and renamed College Park Avenue in the Holy Angels/College Park neighborhood.
-It is cut off from the portion in the Ghetto, renamed Frericks Way.
+It is cut off from the portion in the Neighborhood, renamed Frericks Way.

 The Darkside, which derives its name from a lack of street lights when students first began to move to the area, is bounded by Stewart Street to the south, Brown Street to the west, Woodland Cemetery to the east and Wyoming Street to the north.
 Traditionally, the Darkside has served as housing for juniors.
-Now with the introduction of AVIATE and points accumulated towards housing (More commonly referred to as PATH credits), Juniors and Seniors are more evenly distributed between the two.
+Now with the introduction of AVIATE and points accumulated towards housing (more commonly referred to as PATH credits), Juniors and Seniors are more evenly distributed between the two.
 Both Juniors and Seniors are even in the assignments process and groups with more PATH credits chose their location first, regardless of seniority.

 The third and smallest neighborhood, Holy Angels, derives its name from the Holy Angels Church and School that occupies the center of the area.
 Holy Angels is often alternatively referred to as College Park.
-It lies between the Darkside and the Ghetto, but is physically separated from them by Stewart Street and the Frericks Center parking lot.
+It lies between the Darkside and the South Student Neighborhood, but is physically separated from them by Stewart Street and the Frericks Center parking lot.